MPFlow: Multi-modal Posterior-Guided Flow Matching for Zero-Shot MRI Reconstruction: Abstract

 \section{Abstract}

 Zero-shot MRI reconstruction relies on generative priors, but single-modality unconditional priors produce hallucinations under severe ill-posedness.
 In many clinical workflows, complementary MRI acquisitions (e.g. high-quality structural scans) are routinely available, yet existing reconstruction methods lack mechanisms to leverage this additional information.
 We propose \emph{MPFlow}, a zero-shot multi-modal reconstruction framework built on rectified flow that incorporates auxiliary MRI modalities at inference time without retraining the generative prior to improve anatomical fidelity.
 Cross-modal guidance is enabled by our proposed self-supervised pretraining strategy, \emph{Patch-level Multi-modal MR Image Pretraining (PAMRI)}, which learns shared representations across modalities.
 Sampling is jointly guided by data consistency and cross-modal feature alignment using pre-trained \emph{PAMRI}, systematically suppressing intrinsic and extrinsic hallucinations.
 Extensive experiments on HCP and BraTS show that MPFlow matches diffusion baselines on image quality using only 20\% of sampling steps while reducing tumor hallucinations by more than 15\% (segmentation dice score).
 This demonstrates that cross-modal guidance enables more reliable and efficient zero-shot MRI reconstruction.
-Code will be released upon acceptance.
+Code is available at \href{https://github.com/edshkim98/MPFlow}{https://github.com/edshkim98/MPFlow}.

 \keywords{MRI reconstruction \and Generative models \and Multi-modal}